 The Denver Nursing Skills Center contains a variety of patient care devices and simulated care settings for nursing students to practice patient care skills prior to entering the clinical venue.
 Equipment used for teaching nursing care skills, such as monitoring vital signs and conducting health care assessments, as well as areas of simulated patient care, are available.

-Low and medium fidelity adult manikins occupy two simulation-functional hospital patient care rooms complete with beds, bedside tables, over bed tables, and wall units containing simulated suction and oxygen.
-In addition, there are two infant simulation manikins available, one capable of simulating special needs, and each with their own bassinet units utilized for experiential instruction.
+Low and medium fidelity adult manikins occupy five of the seven simulation-functional hospital patient care rooms complete with beds, bedside tables, over bed tables, and wall units containing simulated suction and oxygen.
+Of the seven adult mannequins, one is capable of giving birth to a low fidelity infant mannequin.
+In addition, there are three infant simulation manikins available, one capable of simulating special needs, and each with their own bassinet units utilized for experiential instruction.

 Our state-of-the-art facilities, brought to life by our inspired faculty.